 Have a Special Meal: Even if you don’t want to have a Rosh Hashanah seder, you can still have a special holiday meal.
-There are lots of foods traditionally associated with the holiday that you can include with your meal, such as apples dipped in honey (for a sweet new year); a round challah (which reminds us of the circle of life, as well as the cyclical nature of the passage of a year), which is also traditionally dipped in honey (click here to learn how to make a round challah); apple cake and honey cake; and pomegranates (it’s been said that there are 613 seeds in a pomegranate, corresponding to the 613 commandments in the Torah).
+There are lots of foods traditionally associated with the holiday that you can include with your meal, such as apples dipped in honey (for a sweet new year); a round challah (which reminds us of the circle of life, as well as the cyclical nature of the passage of a year), which is also traditionally dipped in honey (learn how to make a round challah); apple cake and honey cake; and pomegranates (it’s been said that there are 613 seeds in a pomegranate, corresponding to the 613 commandments in the Torah).
 You can find Rosh Hashanah recipes featuring symbolic foods here.

 Do Tashlich: It’s traditional on the first day of Rosh Hashanah to go to a running body of water (preferably one with fish) and symbolically cast away your sins by throwing food into the water (while in the past, bread crumbs were used, we have become aware of healthier options to throw to the ducks such as lettuce, grapes or oats).
 Many synagogues have Tashlich ceremonies on the afternoon of the first day of Rosh Hashanah (or the second day if the first day falls on Shabbat) that people who aren’t members are welcome to attend, or you could do a ceremony on your own.
-To learn more about Tashlich, click here.
+Learn more about Tashlich here.
 There’s also a fun and easy alternative ritual using chalk if you’re not near water.